danielfdickinson/papandreou-perfectionist/README.md

 Pass either `expanded`, `compact` or `compressed`.
 Note that the `compressed` format only facilitates simple whitespace compression around selectors & declarations.
-For more powerful compression, see [cssnano].
+For more powerful compression, see [cssnano](https://cssnano.co).

 ##### indentChar